raymonddejong/ansible-cumulus-spine-leaf/README.md

 # ansible-cumulus-spine-leaf
-Ansible Playbooks for configuring Cumulus in simple Spine-Leaf setup for the NSX-T Labs.
+Example Ansible Playbooks for configuring Cumulus Routers in simple Spine-Leaf setup for running NSX-T Labs.
+Cumulus Routers should be preconfigured with an IP to be able to reach them for Ansible playbook configuration.